 Unfortunately, there is no definite treatment that can save your cat from this deadly virus.
 Although some measures are taken to help bolster your cat’s defenses, there are only a handful of things your veterinarian can do.

-The main medication would include a post-bite vaccination that would be most effective when the cat has had an anti-rabies vaccination in the past.
-While this has been proven to work in some cases, it is not a reliable solution to the disease.
+The main medication would include a post-bite vaccination, which would be most effective when the cat has received an anti-rabies vaccination in the past.
+While this approach has been proven effective in some cases, it is not a reliable solution for the disease.
 This is coupled with a few boosters and quarantine to keep your cat in your veterinarian’s eye.

 Keep note that treatment works best when the virus has not yet fully manifested in the body.
 This is why it is important to seek immediate care upon noticing bites, scratches, or changes in your cat and its body before fatal symptoms start manifesting.